 Right now I’m reading “How Music Works” by David Byrne.
 An enlightening book that I highly recommend reading to anyone who happened to come across this article.
 It doesn’t matter if you’re a musician or just a fan.
 The notions contained in the book are reflections, anecdotes, studies and analysis of historical periods and the evolution that music has had overtime in accordance with culture, society and technological advancement.

-The Singers is a band I was proudly a part of from 2011 to 2016.
-A family that I joined when their identity had already been well defined by the album The Room Went Black, which they released before our meeting and which I had not participated in the creative phase.
+The Singers is a band I was proudly a part of between 2011 and 2016.
+A family that I joined when their identity had already been well-defined by the album The Room Went Black, which they released before our meeting and which I had not participated in the creative phase.
 My first performance with them was at the album’s showcase!
 I had immediately fallen in love with the acid guitar riffs, the dirty indie rock with which I had grown up in pre-adolescence.
 The Singers embodied many of those influences and combined them with so much more and made them even more interesting.

-As a keyboard player, I had to make room between the wall of sound built by the two guitars, the bass, the drums, and (well, from the name of the band you could already understand) the 4 voices I joined.
-A vocal and musical chorality that already had its own specific identity but was so near to me that in the end, it didn’t cost anyone any effort, on the contrary.
-We managed to create an even more uniform sound without upsetting anything/anyone: in hindsight, it was instinctive but at the same time very well thought out work.
+As a keyboardist, I had to make room for me between the wall of sound built by the two guitars, the bass, the drums, and (well, from the name of the band you could already understand) the 4 voices.
+A vocal and musical chorality that already had its own specific identity but was so near to me that in the end, it didn’t cost anyone any effort.
+On the contrary, we managed to create an even more uniform sound without upsetting anything/anyone: in hindsight, it was instinctive but at the same time very well-thought-out work.
 We rehearsed 3 times a week, 3 hours each time.
 Few bands I know are involved in this way, none of the others I’ve played in.
 I basically acted as a glue, dubbing many of the existing parts with synth and piano sounds, adding counter melodies to some vocal parts of the verses and choruses.
 Everything was aimed at enriching the harmony of the parts, but without giving up the dirty spirit of rock that had fascinated me so much.
 A bet won on all fronts.

 9 years and still going strong

 Well, against all probability, a few days later I received the link to download the original Pro Tools projects.
-I was genuinely excited as a child: I’ve never had the chance to even put my hands and listen to the full multitrack of the album and, believe, I smelled right away that my intuition hadn’t lied to me: that album rocked.
+I was genuinely excited as a child!
+I’ve never had the chance to even put my hands and listen to the full multitrack of the album and I smelled right away that my intuition hadn’t lied to me: that album rocked.

 Re-editing, remixing, remastering, reissuing…in short, looking for a new sound.